 As a result of the Covid-19 pandemic, most companies moved to online operations and opened their horizons to remote work and other forms of sheltered employment.
 As a result, most businesses today accept that employees can and will work remotely as remote workers and employees have adjusted accordingly to maintain viability.

-The IT sector is one of many that has long used remote workers; it was only after the Covid effect that the practice took off.
+The IT sector is one of many that has long used remote workers; only after the Covid effect did the practice take off.
 After all, all that developers, designers, and testers are required is a computer with an internet connection.
 An integral part of any successful project is the work of the developers.
-Therefore if you want to release a mobile or web app, it can be helpful to hire remote teams of developers who can use remote collaboration to their advantage, even from different time zones.
+Therefore, if you want to release a mobile or web app, then hiring remote developers or teams of developers who can use remote collaboration to their advantage, even from different time zones can be helpful.
 These new employees can bring their own technical expertise and other tools to ensure long-term benefits for tech companies.

 This article will explore why and how you can hire remote developers.

 Why Hire Remote Developers in 2023?
 The future of work increasingly favors a hybrid model that combines in-person and remote processes.
 The goal is to provide workers with the convenience of working without sacrificing the sociability and accessibility of an in-person workplace.
 According to remote work trends stats for 2023, 16% of global companies are 100% remote, and 44% do not allow their employees to work from home.
 The rest of the businesses use a hybrid work model.

 Here are a few benefits of hiring remote developers:

 1. Talent Pool

 The talent shortage is a significant obstacle for companies seeking open positions and hiring remote developers.
 In today's world, most people rely on mobile applications to get their day started.
 As a result, the demand for talented developers is skyrocketing as more and more people launch new apps to address their daily pain points.